styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Provides confirmation prompts and error feedback inside the tooltip
 - Automatically refreshes inventory counts and UI after fusion
 - Smart fusion ratio calculations for optimal resource usage

+### Better Tasker
+Advanced quest automation system that streamlines task completion and management:
+- Automatically opens quest log and accepts new tasks when available
+- Navigates to recommended maps for task completion
+- Coordinates with other mods to prevent conflicts during automation
+- Pauses all automations when tasks are ready to be claimed
+- Smart quest button management with visual tasking indicators
+- Integration with Raid Hunter for seamless automation switching

 ### Better Yasir
 Enhances the Yasir shop interface with advanced features and improved usability: